verisoul/ios-sdk/README.md

 Verisoul provides an iOS SDK that allows you to implement fraud prevention in your iOS applications.
 This guide covers the installation, configuration, and usage of the Verisoul iOS SDK.

-_To run the app a Verisoul Project ID is required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.
+_To run the SDK a Verisoul Project ID is required._ Schedule a call [here](https://meetings.hubspot.com/henry-legard) to get started.

 ## System Requirements